Slamy/amiga_failed_ComNConq/README.md

 make
 ```

-The resulting binary is game.
+The resulting binary is game inside src.

 How to play: